 The vulnerability described in ISO/IEC TR 62443-1 clause 6.12 applies to Java, Prior to making use of a reference to an object, verification needs to be made to ensure that the reference is not null.
 This can be accomplished through an explicit runtime check or other means of ensuring a reference is not null.
 Though a null dereference is mitigated in Java by compile-time or run-time checks that ensure that no null-value can be dereferenced, it is better to not rely exclusively on catching the exceptions.
 The exception NullPointerException is implicitly raised upon such dereferencing and needs to be handled or else the vulnerability of a failing system or components prevails.

 An alternative mechanism available since Java 8 called Optional can be used to encapsulate the potential null values safely to avoid generating a null pointer exception.
-This class lets one deal with null values without raising an exception.
+This class has a method isPresent() that returns true if there is a valid value and false otherwise, to let one deal with null values without raising an exception.

 6.13.2 Guidance to language users

-Follow the guidance contained in TR ISO/IEC TR 24772-1 clause 6.13.5.
+Follow the guidance contained in ISO/IEC TR 24772-1 clause 6.13.5.

 Include checks for null prior to making use of objects.
 Less preferably, handle exceptions raised by attempts to dereference null values.

-Consider using the Optional class (java.util.Optional) to handle objects as “present” or “absent” instead of checking for null values.
+Consider using the Optional class (java.util.Optional) to handle objects via the method isPresent() without risking raising an exception.

 6.14 Dangling reference to heap [XYK]